zhouxian/franka/README.md

     ```
     python frankapy/scripts/reset_arm.py
     ```
-There are some other useful scripts in `franka/frankapy/scripts`.
+There are some other useful scripts under `franka/frankapy/scripts/`.

 ### Steps for shutting down
 1. Shut all the terminal windows
 2. Lock the robot in franka web GUI
 3. Press down the red button and the black button
-4. (Optional) Shut down the Control PC.
+4. (Optional) Shut down the Control PC and the Control Box.

 ### Trouble Shooting
 - Light